CangarejoAzul/Tatoeba/README.md

 # Tatoeba Tools

-These scripts use the sentences.csv and links.csv files, which can be downloaded from [Tatoeba](https://tatoeba.org/en/downloads).
+These scripts use the sentences.csv and links.csv files, which can be downloaded from [this Tatoeba page](https://tatoeba.org/en/downloads).
 The sentences_detailed.csv file can be used instead of the sentences.csv file.
 Unused lines in these files can be deleted to improve performance.

 ## Balance